 - business certificates

-- physician certificates, and the posting of all public notices.
+- the posting of all public notices.

 The Clerk is also Clerk to the City Council, creating the council agenda’s and maintaining the Council meeting minutes.
 The City Archives also falls under the purview of the City Clerk.
 Through the Archives, Maureen aims to create dynamic educational opportunities for all Boston's citizens.